Hernan4444/PyNetworkD3/README.md

 graph.export("output.html)
 ```

-Also you can write the instance in the last line of the notebook's cell (view the <a href="https://colab.research.google.com/drive/1AwtW-FDAaTh_RMBKj4CJYcyKP2xnOanK?usp=sharing"> example in colab</a>) to view the visualization.
+Also you can write the instance in the last line of the notebook's cell (ckeck the <a href="https://colab.research.google.com/drive/1AwtW-FDAaTh_RMBKj4CJYcyKP2xnOanK?usp=sharing"> example in colab</a>) to view the visualization.

 ## Developing